-Zeroing a performance or energy efficiency cell hints to the OS that it is beneficial not to schedule work on the associated logical processor(s) for performance or energy efficiency reasons, respectively.
+Zeroing a performance or energy efficiency cell hints to the OS that it is beneficial not to schedule software threads of that class on the associated logical processor for performance or energy efficiency reasons, respectively.
 If SMT is supported, it may be the case that the hardware zeroes one of the core's logical processors only.
+Zeroing the performance and energy efficiency cells of all classes for a logical processor implies that the hardware provides a hint to the OS to completely avoid scheduling work on that logical processor.